SvanBoxel/auto-merge/README.md

 [![codecov](https://codecov.io/gh/SvanBoxel/auto-merge/branch/master/graph/badge.svg)](https://codecov.io/gh/SvanBoxel/auto-merge)
 [![SonarCloud](https://sonarcloud.io/api/project_badges/measure?project=SvanBoxel_auto-merge&metric=alert_status)](https://sonarcloud.io/dashboard?id=SvanBoxel_auto-merge) [![Greenkeeper badge](https://badges.greenkeeper.io/SvanBoxel/auto-merge.svg)](https://greenkeeper.io/)

-> ⚠️This little baby is still under development.
-Stay tuned for the first stable release. ⚠️

-# auto-merge
+# Auto Merge PRs

-> A GitHub App built with [Probot](https://probot.github.io) that automatically merges your PR when everything is green.
+> A nifty little app built with [Probot](https://probot.github.io) that automatically merges your PRs when everything is green so you don't have to.

 ## How it works
 Code reviews often rely on three aspects: The submitter of the PR, the reviewers, and CI.
 Writing the code, submitting the PR, and reviewing the PR is a manual process that needs human eyes and brains.
 The process of CI, however, is something we automate for a reason.
 It is the place where we do sanity checks and make sure nothing terrible happens to our beautiful software projects.
 And for a good reason.